seanwatters/amber-vue/README.md

 ## File Structure

-With this recipe, we have modularized the file structure to issolate your frontend code in Vue.js from your Amber API.
+With this recipe, we have modularized the file structure to isolate your frontend code in Vue.js from your Amber API.

 ```
 |- bin